Comparing Conrad Industries (OTCMKTS:CNRD) and Twin Vee Powercats (NASDAQ:VEEE)

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for Twin Vee Powercats and Conrad Industries, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for Conrad Industries and Twin Vee Powercats, as reported by MarketBeat.com.

 |Sell Ratings